Skip to main content

 Is there a margin rule on Funded Accounts?

 Yes.
-Once you are Funded, the 30% margin cap per asset class applies.
-To make things easier, you can also use the FP Trading Calculator.
+Once you are Funded, the 20% margin cap per asset class applies.

 Updated over 2 weeks ago